Understanding Astigmatism: Types, Symptoms, Causes, and Treatments

 Astigmatism affects how you see by causing the light entering the eye to focus unevenly on the retina.
 This can cause objects to appear blurry or distorted, especially at a distance.
 The degree of astigmatism can vary from mild to severe, and the symptoms may depend on the type and severity of the astigmatism.
 In some cases, astigmatism may be accompanied by other refractive errors, such as nearsightedness or farsightedness, which can further affect vision.
 Astigmatism can be corrected with glasses, contact lenses, or refractive surgery, depending on the severity and type of astigmatism.

-To determine the type and severity of astigmatism, you need to visit our optometrist in Olympia for a comprehensive eye exam.
+To determine the type and severity of astigmatism, you need to visit our optometrist for a comprehensive eye exam.
 During the exam, we will measure the shape of your cornea and the power of your lens using special instruments.
 This will help determine the type and severity of astigmatism, as well as any other refractive errors you may have.
 Based on the results of the exam, we can recommend the best course of action for correcting your astigmatism.

 Don't Let Astigmatism Blur Your Vision: Book an Eye Exam Today!